Transcripts of Papers of John Ruskin

 Sir Edward Tyas Cook (1857-1919) and Alexander Dundas Ogilvy Wedderburn were editors of the complete works of John Ruskin.
 John Ruskin (1819-1900) was an author, artist and social reformer (details of Cook and Ruskin are given in the Dictionary of National Biography).

 M. Clapinson and T.D.
 Rogers, Summary Catalogue of Post-Medieval Western Manuscripts in the Bodleian Library Oxford.
 Acquisitions 1916-1975.
 (Oxford, 1991), vol. I, nos.
 40788-40849.

 The transcripts were given to the Library by A.D.O.
 Wedderburn in 1936.

-- Transcripts of Papers of John Ruskin
+- Transcripts of letters and papers of John Ruskin

 - Language of description